It was not a language that made man emerge from the animal kingdom, but its mathematization.

 mystical mystical mystical - trialistic Mystics

 Of course, all 27 combinations are possible, but considering two worlds as real at the same time, for example, can only be detrimental to mental health.
 Real amoralists are also rare.
 Radical constructivists claim to want to completely dispense with the concept of reality.
 In practice, however, this is not feasible.
-From a trialist point of view, all three worlds are somehow simultaneously real and irreal and therefore mystical.
+From a trialist point of view, all three worlds are somehow simultaneously real and irreal (imaginary, virtual) and therefore mystical.
 But it could also be completely different.
+Wittgenstein I see most as a mystic.
+The early one as an atheistic and the late one as an agnostic.

 Deutsch English